 When someone goes to your website, you probably have something you want them to do, whether its download a brochure, reserve online, call you or maybe fill in a form or subscribe to your newsletter.
 96% who visit a website will leave without completing the call to action.
 Even if you are able to get the, down to the shopping cart to start the process, 70% of the people just do not complete their purchase.

 The reason might be because they got interrupted or they found the process too cumbersome.
 So how do you get people to close in on a sale?
 This is where remarketing comes into place.

 Essentially whenever a user comes to your website, he leaves.
 Then you push an ad to Facebook or a banner on the web or anywhere else on the web where he might find you to bring them back to your site.

 Let’s say someone is checking out your hotel website and is looking for a spa or romance package.
 For whatever reason, they moved onto something else, you would want for that person to, later in that evening, when he checks his Facebook news feed, he finds your ad and comes back to your hotel and complete where he left off.
 This has been going on for years.
 But now it is a lot more democratize and has become easier over the years.

 There are apps that will allow you to follow the visitors to your website, and allow you to push an ad to them.
 TripAdvisor uses this trend fairly well and keeps making its visitors coming back to its site to check their packages and destinations.

 With a huge number of individuals relying over internet to fulfill their travel-related needs, it is a golden opportunity for the travel industry to make the most out of it through proper SEO.

 Okay, it is your turn now, how do think SEO could affect the travel industry?
 Let us know in the comments.
-Also, do share the best SEO practices that bestowed your travel business with ultimate boost.
+Also, do share the best SEO practices that bestowed your travel business with the ultimate boost.